syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-### Tab Key Navigation Support
+### Tab key navigation
-The Following code show to Moves the current cell to  next control in the tab order of the parent container using  [SfDataGrid.AllowStandardTab] (https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AllowStandardTab.html) property.
+Current cell navigation can be disabled on Tab key through [AllowStandardTab] (https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AllowStandardTab.html) property.
+If AllowStandardTab is enabled, then the focus will be moved to next control in Tab order, otherwise the current cell will be moved to next cell in order in DataGrid.

 {% tabs %}
 {% highlight c# %}